sallylin831006/FunTraveler/README.md

 - With real-time data synchronization to add co-editors, you can invite your friend to edit the itinerary together.
 - Integrate the Google Maps in the app, you can search for attractions fast
 - Plan the itinerary automatically, a powerful algorithm that helps you calculate the distance and driving time between the attractions.
-You don’t need to worry about estimating it.
+You don’t need to worry about how to estimating it.
 - find the sharing post easily.
 We have brought together an active community where you can find useful travel experience sharing and comments.